 ENDPOINTS

-An endpoint, is the entry point to a service, a process, or any other destination.
-So, in Thinger.io an endpoint can be defined like a target destination that can be called by devices to perform any action, like sending an email, send a SMS, call a REST API, interact with IFTTT, call a device from a different account, or call any other HTTP endpoint.
+An endpoint is the entry point to a service, a process, or any other destination.
+So, in Thinger.io, an endpoint can be defined like a target destination that can be called by devices to perform any action, like sending an email, sending an SMS, calling a REST API, interacting with IFTTT, calling a device from a different account, or calling any other HTTP endpoint.

 Calling those endpoints directly by devices can be complex in small microcontrollers, and would require more bandwidth in devices.
-This way, Thinger.io can handle endpoints calls that can be requested directly by devices, activating them by using its identifier and passing any information required.
-It also adds some flexibility, as the endpoint request can be dinamically changed as necessary, while the deployed code in the device remains the same.
+This way, Thinger.io can handle endpoint calls that can be requested directly by devices, activating them by using their identifier and passing any information required.
+It also adds some flexibility, as the endpoint request can be dynamically changed as necessary, while the deployed code in the device remains the same.

-To manage all your endpoints, it is necessary to access to the Endpoints section, by clicking in the following menu item:
+To manage all the endpoints, it is necessary to access the Endpoints section, by clicking on the menu item:

-Then click on the Add Endpoint button that will open a new interface for entering the endpoint details, like in the following screenshot:
+Then click on the Add Endpoint button, which will open a new interface for entering the endpoint details:

-Endpoint Id: Unique identifier for your endpoint (the device must use this identifier for activating the endpoint).
+Endpoint Identifier: Unique identifier for the endpoint (the device must use this identifier for activating the endpoint).

-Endpoint Description: Fill here any description or detailed information you need to keep about the dashboard.
+Endpoint Description: Fill here any description or detailed information needed to keep about the dashboard.

 Endpoint Type: Defines the endpoint type, depending on the selected type, the endpoint will present different fields.
 In the following sections are described some of these types.

-An email endpoint allows sending emails from your devices.
-You can define your target email address, subject, and compose your email body.
+An email endpoint enables the sending of emails from devices.
+The target email address, subject, and email body can be defined.

-Email Address: The target email address of your message.
+Email Address: The target email address of the message.

 Email Subject: The email subject.

-Email Body: Allows defining the email body, that can be a plain JSON text with the data sent from your device, or a custom body that can contain also information gathered from your device.
+Email Body: Allows defining the email body, which can be a plain JSON text with the data sent from the device, or a custom body that can also contain information gathered from the device.

 and humidity